Skip to content

 176. Progress on commitment to ethical conduct and prohibition of corruption?

-• 177.
-Company has provided valid legal documents to Open Timber Portal on legal registration (at the time of SPOTT assessments)?
+177. Company has provided valid legal documents to Open Timber Portal on legal registration (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not have forest management operations in a country currently covered by Open Timber Portal.

 • P